 -

-Give the oil a minute to heat up, and then add the garlic, ginger, white parts of scallions, and dried chili peppers to the pan.
+Give the oil a minute to heat up, then add the garlic, ginger, white parts of scallions, and dried chili peppers to the pan.

 -